MustafaSalhaa/bundlespy/README.md

 Modern web applications serve large JavaScript bundles that often contain more than intended: AWS keys accidentally left in environment configs, internal API routes baked into React builds, Firebase tokens, database URLs from development environments, staging hostnames, and JWT tokens hardcoded during testing.

 These don't require authentication to find - they're sitting in files the browser downloads on every visit.
-BundleSpy automates that discovery and goes deeper than a standard crawler by recovering original source code, finding lazy-loaded chunks, and pulling historical versions from web archives.
+BundleSpy automates that discovery and goes deeper than a standard crawler by recovering original source code, finding lazy-loaded chunks, intercepting real network traffic via a full browser engine, and pulling historical versions from web archives.

 ---